-I am an incoming professor at Georgia Tech in the School of Computational Science and Engineering starting in January 2024.
-Until then, I am the Grace Hopper Postdoctoral Fellow in Computing Sciences at Lawrence Berkeley National Laboratory, where I am lucky to be hosted by Dr. Aydin Buluc.
+I am an assistant professor at Georgia Tech in the School of Computational Science and Engineering.
+Previously, I was the Grace Hopper Postdoctoral Fellow in Computing Sciences at Lawrence Berkeley National Laboratory, where I was lucky to be hosted by Dr. Aydin Buluc.
 Before that, I graduated with my Ph.D. in Computer Science from MIT, where I was fortunate to be advised by Prof. Charles E. Leiserson.
 My thesis was on “The Locality-First Strategy for Developing Efficient Multicore Algorithms.”

 Research interests